 Fabric and Other Supplies

-- Because of the combined weight of the cord and ribbon, this technique works best on a heavier fabric; we used the soft Crossroads Denim by Indygo Junction
+- Because of the combined weight of the cord and ribbon, this technique works best on a heavier fabric; we used a soft denim

-- Ribbon of your choice; see our Renaissance Ribbons selections above
+- Ribbon of your choice; we used Renaissance Ribbons

 - Piping cord; we used ¼” cord for the narrow ribbons and ½” cord for the wide ribbons – these measurements reflect the cord’s diameter, as measured across the cut end of the cord.